xavierraffin/xavierraffin.github.io/_posts/2016-12-17-Custom-webmap-from-multiple-images.md

 All these images are named with lat long corner information and spread accross several directories.

+An additionnal difficulties is that coverage are stored by country and there is overlaping images on borders.
+We will need to merge images near borders.

 Colors are pure Red Green Blue representing several level of coverage which is not the subject here.

 But as we want to build a simple public map, we will hide this complexity and change all color into a single "shinny" one.